yutendo0714/GP-ResLC/docs/research_priority.md

 ## Practical Priority Order

-1. Freeze the current scale-bound rho/stage-entropy lead as the anchor.
+1. Freeze the current Safe-RDO rho/stage-entropy lead as the anchor.
-2. Evaluate the pending q-conditioned no-hinge checkpoint only as a quick candidate check; do not let it reopen rho/loss tuning as the main path.
+2. Treat q-aware rho-target and safe-weighted stage-mean continuations as rejected diagnostics unless they beat the Safe-RDO lead on a larger real-codec set.
 3. Implement stage-aware residual-variable coding inside the GLC four-part prior.
 4. Implement or integrate a serious learned residual entropy model for that residual stream.